Seasons of Wither

-"Seasons of Wither" is a power ballad by American hard rock band Aerosmith.
+"Seasons of Wither" is a power ballad by American rock band Aerosmith.
 It was written by lead singer Steven Tyler and is five minutes and thirty-eight seconds in length.
-It was released in 1974 on the band's second album Get Your Wings.
+It was released in 1974 on the band's second studio album, Get Your Wings.

 Background

 According to Tyler, the song was inspired by the Massachusetts landscape in wintertime.
 He stated that " used to lie in my bed at dawn, listening to the wind in the bare trees, how lonely and melancholy it sounded.
-I was pissed off about my taxes and getting mad helps me to write, so one night I went down to the basement where we had a rug on the floor and a couple of boxes for furniture and took a fun Tuinals and a few Seconals and I scooped up this guitar Joey gave me, this Dumpster guitar, and I lit some incense and wrote ‘Seasons of Wither.'”
+I was pissed off about my taxes and getting mad helps me to write, so one night I went down to the basement where we had a rug on the floor and a couple of boxes for furniture and took a few Tuinals and a few Seconals and I scooped up this guitar Joey gave me, this Dumpster guitar, and I lit some incense and wrote ‘Seasons of Wither.'”

 The song's lyrics also discuss a relationship.
 It is one of Tyler's favorite Aerosmith songs.
 The song features acoustic guitars, slow haunting vocals, and a strong rhythm.
 The Get Your Wings version starts off with a crowd of people cheering, which gradually fades into the howling wind and acoustic guitar (played by Tyler) that signal the beginning of the song.
 This is a segue from the previous track, "Train Kept A-Rollin'".